loschorts/swell/README.md

 Searchable Spots Feed:
 - [ ] Main page features a scrollable list of spots ordered by proximity (changeable by user preference)
-- [ ] Users' favorite spots are pushed to the top of the feed
+- [ ] Users' favorite spots are at the top of the feed
 - [ ] Spots can optionally be shown on a Google map
 - [ ] Filterable by type, region, and (bonus) quality for the current conditions